LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 Attendee details are pulled from the transaction history and stored in the `tta_attendees` table.
 Event thumbnails use the medium image size and are scaled to a consistent width so nothing is cropped.
+Once an attendee is refunded and their attendance cancelled, the event is removed from this tab.

 ## Past Events Tab